 - 1 - terrible, just like a machine translation (see 3.8 What about Google Translate service and other machine translations?).
 It’s so bad that it shouldn’t be published on this site.

 - 2 - very bad.
 It has some sense along with lots of syntax and grammatical errors.

 - 3 - so-so.
 There are some errors, author should improve.

 - 4 - good.
 May be not the very best possible, but the work that’s done deserves respect.
 It contains not many syntax errors and none (or almost none) grammatical errors.

 - 5 - very good.
 Excellent translation, can’t see an error in it.

 If you're going to add a translation done by someone else, please make sure that the author doesn’t mind about reprinting.
-Best practice is to put a link to a translation source and several first lines of a translation text, instead of copying a translation text in full.
+Always add a direct link to a translation source.
 Please understand that your submission will be deleted in case of author’s complain.